 - Foreign Queasine:

 - Boneywasawarriorwayayix swears by Corsican cheese; the other characters would sooner swear at it.
-Asterix and Obelix have to leave the room when the cheese is unwrapped, Dogmatix faints at the smell, and when Redbeard goes below deck with a lit torch to investigate the strange smell after finding the ship deserted upon his crew's return, it causes the whole ship to explode in a massive fireball (how Perfidus realizes it was indeed Corsican cheese).
+Asterix and Obelix have to leave the room when the cheese is unwrapped, Dogmatix faints at the smell, and when Redbeard goes below deck with a lit torch to investigate the strange smell after finding the ship deserted upon his crew's return, it causes the whole ship to explode in a massive fireball (how Perfidus realizes it was indeed Corsican cheese).note

 - Greek Chorus: The four old guys on the log/Roman pillar give a running commentary on the goings-on throughout the book, particularly the climactic final battle (which mostly happens off panel).